-Freddy & Francine (Tickets on Sale Soon)
+Freddy & Francine (Postponed)

 To the casual observer, Freddy & Francine seem safely cemented as a folk duo.
 They got the look.
 The soulful harmonies.
 The folk circuit bookings — over 150 a year, including the legendary Telluride Bluegrass Festival.
 They’re even getting married…cute.
 Even their act’s name is cute.
 You could make a movie about it.
 Someone probably has.
 But Freddy & Francine (their actual names are Lee Ferris and Bianca Caruso) aren’t interested in acting, or genres, or talking or not talking about their relationship.
 They’ve done all that.
 They’ve even recently left their longtime home of Los Angeles for Nashville.
 And they’ve never looked more like themselves.